The Spark Before the Fire: Why Game Environment Is Everything

 Across sports:

-NBA: Transition spikes scoring efficiency by 15–20%.
+• NBA: Transition scoring spikes efficiency by ~15–20%.

-NHL: Rush chances double conversion rates.
+• NHL: Rush chances double conversion rates.

 Explosiveness doesn’t create chaos — it forces chaos.

-⚡ Practical Reality Check
+⚠️ Reality Check

-When chaos enters the room, unders become a trust fall exercise.
+When chaos enters the room, unders become a trust-fall exercise.

-🧪 The Pain Curve (Why Bad Environments Hurt Quietly)
+📉 The Pain Curve (Why Bad Environments Hurt Quietly)

 Prop Failure Risk = (Frozen Time + Lost Possessions) ÷ Expected Volume

-Long NFL drives wipe out entire ladders.
+• Long NFL drives erase entire ladders

-Slow NBA quarters erase assist props.
+• Slow NBA quarters wipe out assist runs

-NHL neutral-zone sludge freezes SOG overs for 30 minutes.
+• NHL neutral-zone sludge freezes SOG overs

 You know the feeling: you take an over in a Bears–Jets special and suddenly you’re watching two raccoons fight over a glow stick for three hours.